 Often, the first steps with a new dataset are very crucial for success in the future.
 If you understand new collection of data on your first try – the outliers, the concept of DB, the variables, etc. – your subconscious mind can work with that knowledge even when you are asleep and you’ll have no problems.
 However, a small mistake in the beginning – bad understanding of given values/metric system, can lead to huge problems in the end.
 Just ask the first European Mars probe about this.
 Wait, what European probe?
 Exactly!

-The data journey always looks the same – from importing data to cleaning it, then transforming to your needs, then visualizing and modelling.
-Repeat last three activities until you have something to show and to use.
+The data journey always looks the same – from importing data to cleaning it, then transforming to your needs, then visualizing and modeling.
+Repeat the last three steps until you have something to show and to use.

-In an example below I will try to show you how to treat new dataset in few simple steps.
+In the example below I will try to show you how to treat new dataset in a few simple steps.
 I will describe these steps in R environment – my favorite.
-Code below and screenshots are from R Studio.
+The code below and screenshots are from R Studio.

-For replicability I will use one of free datasets, available in library called datasets – which is free and rich.
+For replicability I will use one of the free datasets, available in the library called datasets – it is free and rich.
 To install this package use simple command:

 >> install.packages("datasets") #installing datasets package in R >> library(datasets)

 For this example we will use the dataset called “mtcars”, which consists of automotive data.
 Firstly I recommend showing the first and last lines of the dataset.
 To do this, use commands “head()” and “tail()”.